canta-slaus/bot-prefab/README.md

     console.log('Someone reacted to a message!')
 }
 ```
+### How to blacklist/whitelist users
+A blacklisted user will not be able to use any command from your bot and will be totally ignored.\
+To blacklist someone, simply require the functions `blacklist, whitelist` defined in `./src/utils/utils`.

 ## What now?
 If you have any suggestions for new features or encounter any bugs from the prefab itself; my DMs are always open.